 State or National Dressage Symposia provide a level of practical teaching and may include judges of all levels, trainers and riders.
-This can be used as a workshop for reaccreditation purposes.
+This can be used as a workshop for reaccrediation purposes.

-12.20 Judges workshops
+11.14 Judges workshops

-- a) workshops are to be conducted by a Judge Educator, A or B level Mentor or other person approved by the EADJC on recommendation from the SDA.
+- a) Workshops are to be conducted by a Judge Educator, A or B level Mentors or other person approved by the ADJC on recommendation from the SDA.
 Workshops may be held on varying subjects and may be of less than one day in duration (e.g. 2-3 hours or more).
-Subjects are limitless and may include: - types of competitions such as freestyles, young horse or pony dressage - rules and procedures - sport science - judge/trainer/rider interaction at all levels - Generic Units 2 and 3. - b) where the workshop is in relation to Para Equestrian the Judge Educator conducting the workshop must also be a PE judge - where the workshop is in relation to Young horses the Judge Educator conducting the workshop must also be a YH judge
+Subjects are limitless and may include: - types of competitions such as freestyles, young horse or pony dressage - rules and procedures - sport science - judge/trainer/rider interaction at all levels - Generic Units 2 and 3. - b) Where the workshop is in relation to Para Equestrian the Judge Educator conducting the workshop must also be a PE judge - c) Where the workshop is in relation to Young horses the Judge Educator conducting the workshop must also be a YH judge